modestpharaoh/hassio-addons/remote_speaker/README.md

 ## Install with Docker from host.
 Run the following as root, this will create remotespeaker docker container that will always run on start up unless you stop it manually.

+**NOTED: It required that alsa-utils to be installed and running on the host.**

 ```
 docker run -d --restart unless-stopped \
     -v /dev/snd:/dev/snd \